This is the multi-page printable view of this section. Click here to print.

 2 - Keypair

-The user can create the service by entering the required information of the Keypair in the Virtual Server service through the Samsung Cloud Platform Console and selecting detailed options.
+Users can create a Keypair within the Virtual Server service by entering the required information and selecting detailed options through the Samsung Cloud Platform Console.

-Keypair typemandatoryssh
+Keypair TypeRequiredssh

 Table.
 Keypair service information input items